JainVikas/memebot/README.md

 # memebot
-a fb messenger memebot using pymeme, memegen.link and chatfuel
+a fb messenger memebot using pymeme, memegen.link API and chatfuel Deployed on Heroku

+bot link: m.me/377263346054830

+have fun and create some dope meme.
+Please share the feedback.

+Next functionality:
+Allow user to upload any pic that they have and build meme on that, stay tuned!!